-What Kind of Results Can One Expect From a Hip Replacement?
+What Kind of Results Can One Expect From Knee Replacement Surgery?

-No implant can ever entirely replace that of a healthy hip, however more than 90% of individuals following a hip replacement experience a reduction in pain and an improvement in their mobility.
+No implant can ever entirely replace that of a healthy knee, however more than 90% of individuals following a knee replacement, experience a reduction in pain and an improvement in mobility.